dewa251202/impartial-games/content/games/simple-take-away-game/index.md

 +++
-title = "Simple Take Away Game" description = "Take out items for at most some predetermined value in a pile" draft = false
+title = "Simple Take Away Game" description = "Take out items for at most some predetermined value in a pile." draft = false
 +++